freddyaboulton/gradio-tools/README.md

 ## Pre-built tools

 gradio_tool comes with a set of pre-built tools you can leverage immediately!
-There are
+These are

 1. StableDiffusionTool - Generate an image from a given prompt using the open source stable diffusion demo hosted on [HuggingFace spaces](https://huggingface.co/spaces/stabilityai/stable-diffusion)
 2. ImageCaptionTool - Caption an image by providing a filepath based on Niels Rogge's [HuggingFace Space](https://huggingface.co/spaces/nielsr/comparing-captioning-models)